Sixth Virtual Dialogue on United Nations Harmony with Nature

 Beginning on Earth Day, April 22, 2016, I participated in the Sixth Dialogue on Earth Jurisprudence with the United Nations Harmony with Nature project.
 The purpose of this project is to provide people everywhere with the relevant information and awareness needed for sustainable development and lifestyles in Harmony with Nature by 2030.

 Those of us participating were from various disciplines: Earth-centered Law; Ecological Economics; Education; Holistic Science; Philosophy/Ethics; the Arts, Media, Design and Architecture; and Theology/Spirituality.
 My own discipline spans analytical psychology and Biodynamic farming, Jung and Rudolf Steiner, so I chose “Philosophy/Ethics“.

-We are given four questions and these two months to answer:
+We each were given four questions (see below) and two months to answer.

 1. What would the practice of your discipline look like from an Earth Jurisprudence perspective?
 How is that different from how your discipline is generally practiced now?
 What are the benefits of practicing from an Earth Jurisprudence perspective?

 2. What promising approaches do you recommend for achieving implementation of an Earth-centered worldview for the discipline selected?

 3. What key problems or obstacles do you see as impeding the implementation of an Earth-centered worldview in your discipline?